 2 credits.
 In addition to completing the journal and poster, students taking a BIOL 494 for 2 credits write a research paper (approximately 10 pages, with references) on a topic related to the internship.
 The paper topic and format must be approved by the instructor.

 Registration and Deadlines

-A contract for the BIOL 494 internship must be completed and turned in to the Biology Student Services Office (103 Bessey Hall) before the start of the internship.
-As part of this contract, the student and instructor will decide whether the course will be graded or taken satisfactory/fail.
+A contract for the BIOL 494 internship must be completed and turned in to Dr. Warchola (Bessey 135) before the start of the internship.
+As part of this contract, the student and Dr. Warchola (or other faculty instructor) will decide whether the course will be graded or taken satisfactory/fail.
 The format and topics of the poster and journal, as well as deadlines for submission, are set by the BIOL 494 instructor in consultation with the student.
-Once the contract is turned into the Biology Student Services Office, copies are sent to the student and instructor, and the original will be kept on file in the Student Services Office.
 Students typically register for the BIOL 494 the semester immediately following the internship experience (i.e., for a summer internship experience, students register for BIOL 494 in the fall).

 Biology Internship Checklist

 - Identify and secure a suitable internship opportunity (often months before it starts)

 - Identify a Biology faculty member to serve as the BIOL 494 instructor (generally Dr. Warchola)